dell-datascience/University_town_Price_analysis_project/README.txt

-Project Title: Ressilience of university town prices to recession
+Project Title: Resilience of university town prices to recession

 Programming Language used: Python